Rizal, Cagayan: 21st century; spate of assassinations

-On the evening of December 3, 2008, mayor dela Cruz was assassinated by unknown gunmen within barangay Maddarulug in Solana, Cagayan, alongside three or four of his security escorts, including his driver Jomar Buluran, while in a van headed for Manila.
-Dela Cruz sustained bullet wounds to the body and died while being taken to the Saint Paul Hospital in Tuguegarao, while three of his bodyguards managed to survive and give their testimony to policemen.
+On the evening of December 3, 2008, mayor dela Cruz was assassinated by unknown gunmen in Solana, Cagayan, alongside three or four of his security escorts, including his driver Jomar Buluran, while in a van headed for Manila.
 Dela Cruz was the second Rizal mayor to be assassinated since the 1980s, after Ventura B. Baloran.
-The surviving bodyguards claimed that former Rizal councilor Alfredo Alvarez and his two companions were the perpetrators behind the assassination based on the voices they heard during the incident, although Alvarez himself denied the accusation.
+Surviving bodyguards claimed that former Rizal councilor Alfredo Alvarez and his two companions were the perpetrators behind the assassination based on the voices they heard during the incident, although Alvarez himself denied the accusation.

-On January 23, 2011, Inspector Antonio Rueco, Rizal's chief of police, and four other officers were killed from an landmine explosion in barangay Illuro Sur and gunfire by communist rebels from the Danila Ben Command of the NPA.
-Two other Rizal officers were injured but survived the incident.
+On January 23, 2011, Inspector Antonio Rueco, Rizal's chief of police, and four other officers were killed in a landmine explosion in barangay Illuro Sur and gunfire by NPA rebels from the Danila Ben Command.
+Two other Rizal officers were injured.

 On July 21, 2013, barangay captain Edwin Gannaban of Pasingan was assassinated by armed men a few months prior to the barangay elections, while an indicted suspect, militia member Randy Gadduan, was killed three days later.
 Later that year, both mayor Joel Ruma and barangay chairman Eduardo Datul of Lattut were nearly assassinated on two separate incidents by unknown gunmen.
-Rizal police chief Gerry Roque was relieved from his post in August 2013 as a result of the incidents with captain Gannaban and mayor Ruma.

-On the evening of September 3, 2015, former councilor and ABC president Nelson Littaua, a relative of past mayor dela Cruz, was assassinated in front of his home in barangay Carig, Tuguegarao by motorcycle-riding gunmen.
+On the evening of September 3, 2015, former councilor and ABC president Nelson Littaua, a relative of mayor dela Cruz, was assassinated in front of his home in Tuguegarao by motorcycle-riding gunmen.
 He had previously been wounded in an attempted assassination while driving through Solana, Cagayan in April 2008.

-On July 29, 2018, incumbent councilor Alvarez was assassinated in barangay San Gabriel, Tuguegarao by motorcycle-riding gunmen while driving through the city to return to his Rizal residence.
-Police authorities later filed murder complaints against vice mayor Joel Ruma and two of his aides based on security footage of the incident that captured the faces of the gunmen and identified by Alvarez's son Franklin.
-Vice mayor Ruma was later arrested in South Triangle, Quezon City on April 18, 2022 by the CIDG while he was running for mayor; he soon won the mayoral election a month later, succeeding mayor Brenda Ruma, his wife, and defeating Nacionalista candidate Ralph Mamauag.
+On July 29, 2018, incumbent councilor Alvarez was assassinated in Tuguegarao by motorcycle-riding gunmen while driving through the city to return to his Rizal residence.
+Police later filed murder complaints against vice mayor Joel Ruma and two of his aides based on security footage of the incident that captured the faces of the gunmen, who were identified by Alvarez's son Franklin.
+Ruma was later arrested in Quezon City on April 18, 2022 while he was running for mayor; he won the election a month later, succeeding Brenda Ruma, his wife, and defeating Nacionalista candidate Ralph Mamauag.

-On the evening of April 23, 2025, mayor Ruma was shot dead by an unknown gunman while attending a campaign sortie in barangay Illuru Sur for his reelection; three attendees were also injured from the incident but survived.
+On the evening of April 23, 2025, mayor Ruma was shot dead by an unknown gunman while attending a campaign sortie in barangay Illuru Sur for his reelection; three attendees were also injured from the incident.
+He was replaced as vice mayor by his wife Brenda and as a candidate by her daughter Jamila, who went on to win the election against Mamauag and became the Philippines' youngest mayor at the age of 21.